Ad Space — Top Banner

 Contracted Length

-According to Einstein’s special theory of relativity, an object moving at velocity v relative to an observer appears shorter in the direction of motion:
+Einstein’s Special Theory of Relativity (1905) predicts that an object moving relative to an observer appears shorter along the direction of motion.
+This is called Lorentz-FitzGerald contraction (or simply length contraction).

 Where:

-• L₀ = Proper length (the object’s length in its own rest frame)
+• L₀ = proper length (measured in the object’s own rest frame)

-• Length contraction only occurs along the direction of motion
+• Length contraction only occurs along the direction of motion: transverse dimensions are unchanged.

 Ad Space — Bottom Banner